tariqshaikh11/python-projects/README.md

 # python-projects
-i have some python projects for my better coding experience
+i have done some python projects for my better coding experience